olinguyen/olinguyen.github.io/_posts/2017-08-21-gsoc-final-post.md

 ## Future improvements

-While I used lagged features and sliding window summary statistics for the time series data, there exists many other methods of modeling data of time.
-Recurrent neural networks have shown to be effective, especially with sequences and temporal data.
+While I used lagged features and sliding window summary statistics for the time series data, there exists many other methods of modeling data of time series.
+Recurrent neural networks, for instance, have shown to be effective, especially with sequences and temporal data.

 Because of the size and complexity of the MIMIC database, there are many other types of problems that can tackled.
-Here are some challenging areas that were beyond the scope of this data project, but that would have been interesting to include.
+Here are some challenging areas that were beyond the scope of this data project, but that would have been interesting to address.

 * Patient similarity
 * Survival analysis (time-to-event prediction)